hehongbo/node-mail-compose/README.md

 This library is still considered experimental and needs a lot of tweaks potentially.
 It's okay to play around but keep in mind that the mail composed out of this library may not be understood correctly by all MUAs, including desktop and web clients, and everything is subject to change.

+> From version `0.2.0`, this library will assign a Content-ID for each embedded asset, and insert the `cid` into where they're used in `message.htmlText`. \
+> Using the filename as a `cid` will no longer work.

 ## Basic Usage

 Install the package: